rbaltasar/super_lamp_network/README.md

 ## Demo

+## Known issues
+* With 6 lamps, the UDP packet losses in Music Mode are quite large and therefore, the lamp effects may not look as synchronized as with fewer lamps.
+* The AsyncUDP library does not offer an implementation to leave a UDP multicast group.
+This means that once a lamp has joined the UDP multicast group (has been at least once in Music Mode), it will always be part of this group until reboot, which means that it will receive the music effect messages even if it is not switched again to Music Mode.
+* Very rarely the lamp loses reponsivity (cant't be controlled with MQTT) but it does not reboot.
+This means that it either still receives the alive messages but does not respond to the other MQTT commands, or it gets stuck in a loop where it does not evaluate the alive check.
+I am still trying to figure out the reason.

 ## Future improvements
 * Remove hard-coded logic from Node-Red: create system description file where the MAC-ID mapping is described, lamp names, Alive communication delays...